-There was a single Inspector of Mines, Mechanical, based in Fernie until a second was hired in April 2008.
-The new Inspector of Mines, Mechanical is stationed in Prince George.
+There is a Senior Inspector of Mines, Mechanical, based in Fernie and a second Inspector of Mines, Mechanical based in Prince George.
+There is also a Senior Inspector of Mines, Electrical based in Cranbrook.

-Once again in 2008, there was a great deal of activity with new and reopened mines, and there was a large demand on the Mechanical and Electrical Engineering section to keep up with the design, approval and construction plans of the new mines, as well as rehabilitation and improvement plans of existing operations.
-The section also worked with the provincial audit group and participated in or provided input for five new audits and six follow-up audits in 2008.
+Once again in 2009, there was a great deal of activity with new and re-opened mines, and there was a large demand on the mechanical and electrical engineering section to keep up with the design, approval and construction plans of the new mines, as well as rehabilitation and improvement plans of existing operations.
+The section also worked with the provincial audit group and participated in or provided input for two new audits and three follow-up audits in 2009.